Pavan5339/Safeprint/README.md

 Made with ❤️ by Pavan

-"Codebase is private due to competition rules / still under cleanup.
+"Codebase is private.
 Full demo available on request."